My parents almost disowned me because I wanted to be a rapper – D-Black

 “Some time ago, we didn’t have a lot of role models and decide that you want to be like the person and even tell your parents that this is the person you look up to.
 But now things have changed.
 I feel like now, the generation understands the concept of doing music and what it entails,” he said.

-He described his inception journey in the music since as an accomplishment; and expressed satisfaction with the impact he has made on the musical journeys of some artistes in the country.
-D-Black advised upcoming artistes to desist from excuses and stay true to their craft by putting in hard work and dedication.
+He described his inception journey in the music since as an accomplishment and expressed satisfaction with the impact he has made on the musical journeys of some artists in the country.
+D-Black advised upcoming artistes to desist from excuses and stay true to their craft by putting in hard work and being dedicated.

-D-black has been one of the relevant musicians since the inception of his music career in 2010.

-In 2019, he also won Artiste of the Year at the 2019 Ghana Entertainment Awards
+In 2019, he also won Artist of the Year at the 2019 Ghana Entertainment Awards.